 Sharing your iPhone

 You can also choose to share the screen of your iPhone or iPad.
 Choose “share screen” and then just click on the IOS option.
 (The first time you do this, it will ask you to install a plug-in.
 Agree to do so.)
-It will then ask you to go to your phone, swipe to access the control center and choose “mirror screen”, then choose Zoom.
+It will then ask you to go to your phone, swipe up to access the control center and choose “mirror screen”, then choose Zoom.
 (More info here.)
 Once you’ve done this, it will share whatever is on your screen.
 If you don’t want people to see all the clutter on your screen where you’re getting it to where you want it to be, you can pause screen share, make sure you’re all ready, then resume screen share.

-More about sharing screens.
+Learn more on Zoom support about sharing screens.

 To learn more about how to use Zoom, check out the articles in my Zoom Guide.
+Here’s some to start with:

 - Optimizing PowerPoint for use on Zoom – you can place all the audio, video, and images you need all in one PowerPoint to help your meetings go more smoothly.